What is the 2024 Arnold Palmer Invitational purse, and how much is the winner’s share?

 What is the 2024 Arnold Palmer Invitational winner's share?

-The winner's share of the 2024 Arnold Palmer Invitational purse is $3,600,000, which is the same as every Signature event featuring a $20 million purse and no cut.
-In the Signature events with a cut to the top 50 and ties, like the Genesis Invitational and the Memorial Tournament, the first-place payout is $4 million.
+The winner's share of the 2024 Arnold Palmer Invitational purse is $4,000,000, which is the same as every player-hosted Signature event featuring a $20 million purse and no cut.
+In the Signature events with a cut to the top 50 and ties, like this one, the Genesis Invitational and the Memorial Tournament, the first-place payout is $4 million -- otherwise, it's $3.6 million.
 However, with every player in the field getting paid this week, the prize money distribution at Bay Hill is done using the standard percentages that the PGA Tour uses for basically every tournament.

 With purses, field sizes and the presence of a cut changing week-to-week on the PGA Tour, it's not always clear what the purse is each week, as well as how much the winner's share is.
 Knowing the purse and format for the week go a long way in determining how much of the purse a player wins when they pick up the trophy.